sdaume/ds4sd-2024-modules/topicmodels/slides/index.md

 ```{=html}
 <aside class="notes">
 ```
+-   **"Latent Topics"**
+    -   e.g., if we review articles about urban sustainability, we would expect the major topics about *urban environments* and *sustainability* to be present
+    -   But how prevalent is each?
+    -   Which subtopics are emerging?
+    -   Which auxiliary topics (technology, social networks, AI)?
+    -   Are there unexpected topics?
+    -   In which combinations do these topics occur?
+-   How do we find these?
+    -   Manual analysis and categorisation.
+Possibly to create a labelled training data set for Machine Learning classifiers.
+    -   Or use unsupervised probabilistic classification, i.e. topic modeling.
+-   **NOTE:**
--   requires document collections!
+    -   Requires document collections!
--   topics are defined as collections of words
+    -   Topics are defined as collections of words that frequently co-occur.

 ```{=html}
 </aside>